 If you are struggling with a drug or alcohol addiction you are certainly not alone.
-Government statistics show that there were more than a quarter of a million adults in contact with drug and alcohol services last year, with more than 130,000 entering official treatment programmes.
-And this is only the tip of the iceberg.
-Many, many more people are undiagnosed, in denial or have not sought the help they need to overcome their addictions.Bilston
+Government statistics show that there were more than a quarter of a million adults in contact with drug and alcohol services last year, with 175,896 in contact with treatment services.

 This is an important step because it is incredibly difficult to break free of the cycle of addiction without expert help.
 A support network of family and friends can be extremely valuable but they will not have the expertise of professionals who work in this area on a daily basis.
 And many people who are struggling with alcohol or drugs do not have a reliable support network to begin with.